-The coupling coefficients among implanted strips calculated considering the simplified network shown in figure~\ref{fig:C4_sensor_capacitance} are: \begin{itemize} \item $k_1$, the fraction of the charge on a floating strip coupled to each neighboring readout implant:
+The coupling coefficients among implanted strips calculated considering the simplified network shown in figure~\ref{fig:C4_sensor_capacitance} are the following: \begin{itemize} \item $k_1$, the fraction of the charge on a floating strip coupled to each neighboring readout implant:

 Ideally it should be 50\%, which is the case for small pitch, i.e. small $C_b$.
-In this case even when the charge is collected on a floating strip one gets a full collection of the signal on the two nearby readout strips.
+In this case even when the charge is collected on a floating strip a full collection of the signal on the two nearby readout strips is obtained.
 For large pitch, when $C_b$ becomes comparable to $C_i$, some fraction of the signal is instead lost.
-In the layer 4, 5, 6 sensors for the v/N side $k_1$ is around 35-40\%, and a total charge loss due to this effect can be about 20-30\%, as observed in data. \item $k_2$, the fraction of the signal on a readout strip coupled to the next readout implant:
+In the layer 4, 5, 6 sensors for the v/N side $k_1$ is 35-40\%, and a total charge loss due to this effect can be 20-30\%, as observed in data. \item $k_2$, the fraction of the signal on a readout strip coupled to the next readout implant:

 Since $C_c$ is much larger than the other capacitances this coupling is very small and the signal coupled from one readout strip to the next one is in general below threshold and then lost.
 This effect can give rise to an additional few percent charge loss, larger on the u/P side where $C_c$ is smaller compared to the v/N side.